-If you make the teddy bear with legs as you would in a basic balloon animal dog, you can make him “hold” a balloon in the same manner that the monkey balloon animal does (click here to see the monkey).
-By making “dog” style legs, you can also attach the teddy bear to a heart balloon (click here to see the heart balloon).
+If you make the teddy bear with legs as you would in a basic balloon animal dog, you can make him “hold” a balloon in the same manner that the monkey balloon animal does.
+By making “dog” style legs, you can also attach the teddy bear to a heart balloon.

 The teddy bear balloon animal is a rather complex balloon to make at a party if you have lots of kids.
 It just takes too long when you’ve got a line of anxious and impatient people.
 It’s best for situations where you can take your time with each person.

-Just remember the cardinal rule, once you make a balloon for a kid (unless he or she is the birthday kid), you have to make balloons for all of the kids.
+Just remember the cardinal rule, once you make a balloon for a kid, you have to make balloons for all of the kids.